HARIOM-JHA01/snakzo/docs/TASK_12_ACCOUNT_MANAGEMENT_SUMMARY.md

 ## 📋 Overview

-This document provides a comprehensive guide to the User Account and Profile Management system implemented for Quickhaat.
+This document provides a comprehensive guide to the User Account and Profile Management system implemented for Snakzo.
 The system allows users to manage their profile, addresses, orders, wishlist, security settings, and preferences.

 ---